Customization

 Control how nested ThemeProviders combine:

-Components output data attributes that CSS rules use for styling:
+Components emit data attributes that CSS rules use for styling: